-Tim McCarver has been a baseball broadcaster for over 30 years, but he still focuses on the little things.
+Tim McCarver has been a baseball broadcaster for more than 35 years, but he still focuses on the little things.

 “I found out early on about this side of my life when I retired,” McCarver said.
 “It is most important to get things right when talking about the game.”

-McCarver has been named the 2012 Ford C. Frick Award winner for excellence in broadcasting.
-He will receive the award July 21 at the Awards Presentation during Hall of Fame Weekend, July 20-23 in Cooperstown.
+McCarver was named the 2012 Ford C. Frick Award winner for excellence in broadcasting.

 McCarver spent 21 seasons as a big league catcher, earning two All-Star Game bids and finishing second in MVP voting in 1967.
 He caught for Hall of Famers Bob Gibson and Steve Carlton.

-“I think there is a natural bridge from being a catcher to talking about the view of the game and the view of the other players,” said McCarver.
+“I think there is a natural bridge from being a catcher to talking about the view of the game and the view of the other players,” McCarver said.
 “It is translating that for the viewers.
 One of the hard things about television is staying contemporary and keeping it simple for the viewers.”